Life moves quickly. It’s easy to get distracted. But that can be costly.

 Miss an important financial date or deadline, and you could be on the hook for a penalty or lose out on a limited-time opportunity to save money.

 Enter our money calendar series.

-In this edition, we’ve rounded up the noteworthy money dates that are coming up in January 2020.
+In this edition, we’ve rounded up the noteworthy money dates that are coming up in January 2021.
 Take a look and mark your calendar with any dates that apply to you.

 Jan.
 1 — Many health insurance plans take effect

-If you recently enrolled in a new 2020 health insurance plan, or re-enrolled in the plan you had for 2019, your 2020 health insurance plan likely starts Jan.
+If you recently enrolled in a new 2021 health insurance plan, or re-enrolled in the plan you had for 2020, your 2021 health insurance plan likely starts Jan.
 1.

 For example, this is the case for Affordable Care Act (ACA) plans purchased during the latest fall ACA open enrollment period, as well as Medicare plans that seniors purchased anew or re-enrolled in during the latest fall Medicare open enrollment period.

-If your health insurance plan takes effect Jan.
+If your health insurance plan takes effect on Jan.
 1, make sure to put your new insurance card in your wallet.

 Jan.
 1 — Medicare Advantage open enrollment period starts